pantheon-systems/documentation/source/content/guides/account-mgmt/account/07-delete.md

 ## 2. Delete Each of Your Sites

-Once you have backed-up your data and are ready to delete your sites, see [Deleting a Site](/delete-site).
+Once you have backed-up your data and are ready to delete your sites, see [Delete a Site](/guides/account-mgmt/workspace-sites-teams/sites#delete-sites).
 It is a simple one-click operation, but it is **_permanent_**.
 Don't worry; You will be prompted to confirm before the deletion occurs.

 ## 3. Delete Your Credit Cards